INQUIRE-Search: Interactive Discovery in Large-Scale Biodiversity Databases: Validation with Ecological Case Studies

-We demonstrate that {our method can effectively reproduce dietary patterns documented in established literature,} provided that sufficient image data are available.
-The close alignment between INQUIRE-Search-derived avian diets and SAviTraits reference data highlights the potential of community science imagery to yield accurate ecological insights when properly analyzed through a systematic search methodology.
-However, this approach is most effective for commonly photographed species such as American Robin and Red-bellied Woodpecker. {Two of the species we examined lacked sufficient image data for meaningful analysis}---despite being well-studied in the scientific literature and represented in databases like SAviTraits---underscoring a fundamental constraint of community-sourced data.
-We anticipate this limitation will be even more pronounced for species that are genuinely understudied in the literature and for which new dietary information is most needed, as these species are also likely to be underrepresented in iNaturalist, and thus not retrievable with INQUIRE-Search.
-Overall, this case study shows INQUIRE-Search's utility for rapid, large-scale analysis of visual biodiversity data, while also emphasizing its current constraints.
+These results show that INQUIRE-Search can recover large numbers of verifiable feeding events and reproduce known seasonal diet trends, provided that the focal species is frequently photographed within community-science repositories.
+Two of the species, however, lacked sufficient image data for meaningful analysis despite being well-studied in the scientific literature and represented in databases like SAviTraits.
+This limitation is likely even more pronounced for understudied species---precisely those for which new dietary data are most needed---because they are also underrepresented in iNaturalist.